rameshbalan/Python-Course/Day4/README.md

 ## with open as

-open() - Opens the file
-The function open takes two argument.
-One is the name or the path to the file.
-The second argument is the mode in which the file should be opened.
+To open a file, the function open() is used.
+This function takes two arguments.
+The first argument is the name or the path to the file.
+The second argument specifies a mode in which the file should be opened.

 There are three modes.